replab/replab/sphinx/topic/index.rst

 something specific with the library, but rather to explain some notions at the heart of **RepLAB** and how the library works.

-Scientific articles:

-- `"RepLAB: a computational/numerical approach to representation theory" <https://arxiv.org/abs/1911.09154>`_
-  presents a concise overview of the approach used by **RepLAB**
-- An introduction to representation theory: `Linear Representations of Finite Groups <https://link.springer.com/book/10.1007/978-1-4684-9458-7>`_ by Jean-Pierre Serre

 .. toctree::
    :maxdepth: 2

    nonlocality/index
    membrane/index
    SDP

+.. rubric:: Scientific articles

+- `"RepLAB: a computational/numerical approach to representation theory" <https://arxiv.org/abs/1911.09154>`_
+  presents a concise overview of the approach used by **RepLAB**
+- `"Certifying Numerical Decompositions of Compact Group Representations" <https://arxiv.org/abs/2101.12244>`_ presents how **RepLAB**'s numerical decompositions can be certified
+- An introduction to representation theory: `Linear Representations of Finite Groups <https://link.springer.com/book/10.1007/978-1-4684-9458-7>`_ by Jean-Pierre Serre